-College Writing Program
+College Writing Fellows

-Writing Fellows—Frequently Asked Questions
+Frequently Asked Questions

 What can I expect from a tutoring session?

-Please remember that Fellows vary in style and approach, and that Fellows are not the professors who will grade your papers.
-Fellows opinions are just that—opinions; you are free to take or leave these opinions at your own discretion.
+Please remember that fellows vary in style and approach, and that fellows are not the professors who will grade your papers.
+Fellows' opinions are just that—opinions; you are free to take or leave these opinions at your own discretion.

 Top